benblasco/benblasco.github.io/docs/dispatcher_autofs.md

 ## How to solve it

 It would be great if I could ensure that autofs is automatically disabled when disconnecting from my home WiFi network, and enabled when I reconnect to it.
 I researched this extensively, seeing if I could create a dependency for the autofs service in Systemd, but it doesn't have the smarts to do this.
-Fortunately I found the solution, in NetworkManager's Dispatcher service.
+Fortunately I found the solution, in NetworkManager's NetworkManager-dispatcher service.
 Quoting directly from the manual page:
 "NetworkManager-dispatcher service is a D-Bus activated service that runs user provided scripts upon certain changes in NetworkManager."

 OK, this sounds great!
 All I need to do now is put together a couple of scripts: